dfrappart/dfrappart.github.io/_posts/2024-02-07-What_if_I_want_to_see_Network_logs_in_Azure_part2.markdown

 ![Illustration 23](/assets/fwobs/flowlog18.png)

-Ok, now we know how to get rreal network infoirmation.
+Ok, now we know how to get real network information.
 But not everyone is able to access a log analytics workspace, or have the knowledge to query the logs.
 So what can we do?
-What about some dashboard?
+What about some dashboards?
 Let's see this.

 ## 3. What about some dashboard?